-The digital cellular network, 5G opens up a whole new world of opportunities for services that take advantage of the higher speeds and lower latencies that the digital cellular network will offer.
+The digital cellular network, 5G, opens up a whole new world of opportunities for services that take advantage of the higher speeds and lower latencies that the digital cellular network will offer.
 But with most significant technology advances there come risks for both network operators and users.
+Let us look at some of the risks that come with 5G Technology:

 For the network operators, the architecture of the 5G network for tomorrow is going to be complex.
 While the infrastructure that supports the service ‘slices’ will be virtualized and orchestrated, the Multi-Access Edge Computing required to support new services will open up mobile infrastructure to a broader range of vendors.
 The intricacy of the control-plane to manage services and end-point connectivity will increase and so will the potential for security issues from compromised or poorly behaving devices and applications.